-Water samples taken in June 2021 confirmed the presence of total coliform bacteria.
-Total coliforms are common in the environment and are generally not harmful themselves.
-The presence of these bacteria is usually a result of a problem with water treatment or the pipes which distribute the water and indicates that the water may have been contaminated with organisms that can cause disease.
-Symptoms may include diarrhea, cramps, nausea, and possible jaundice, and any associated headaches and fatigue.
-When the monthly samples confirmed the presence of total coliform bacteria, we took steps to identify and correct the problem.
-Subsequent monthly sampling has confirmed the absence of total coliforms in the water system.
+Three water samples collected in 2022 indicated the presence of otal coliform bacteria.
+Total coliform are common in the environment and are generally not harmful themselves.
+Symptoms may include diarrhea, cramps, nausea, and possible jaundice, and any asssociated headaches and fatigue.
+When the samples confirmed the presence of total coliform bacteria, we took steps to dentify and correct the problem.
+Subsequent repeat samples confirmed the absence of total coliforms in the water system.

-Total Coliform: The Total Coliform Rule requires water systems to meet a stric-ter limit for coliform bacteria.
-Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
-When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
-If this limit is exceeded, the water supplier must notify the public by newspaper, television or radio.
-To comply with the stricter regulation, we have increased the average amount of chlorine in the distribution system.
+Fotal Coliform: The Total Coliform rule requires water systems to meet a stricter limit for coliform bacteria.
+Coliform bacteria are usually harmless, but their presence in water can be an indication of disease causing bacteria.
+When coliform are found, special follow up tests are done to determine if harmful bacteria are present in the water supply.
+If this limit is exceeded, the water supplier must notify the public by new spaper, television or radio.

-Nitrates: As a precaution we always notify physicians and health care provi-ders in this area if there is ever a higher than normal level of nitrates in the water supply.
+Nitrates: As a precaution we alw ays notify physicians and health care providers if there is ever a higher than normal level of nitrates in the water supply

-We at the White City WID work around the clock to provide top quality water to every tap.
-We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
+We at WCWID work around the clock to provide top quality water o every tap.
+We ask that all our customers help us to protect our vater sources, which are the heart of our community, our way of fe and our children's future